bradonomics/bradonomics.com/_articles/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ---
 title: So Good They Can't Ignore You — Book Review
-description: A review and summery of Cal Newport's Book So Good They Can't Ignore You.
+description: A review and summary of Cal Newport's Book So Good They Can't Ignore You.
 type: article
 ---